carbon-design-system/carbon-components-react/src/components/DataTable/README.md

 - `TableSelectRow` is placed before all the cells in a row.
 It also uses `getSelectionProps`, but it also passes in the specific `row` in order to get selection information about the given row.

 You can access all the selected rows through the `selectedRows` property passed into your `render` prop function.

+#### Programmatic Selection

+You can use either of the following actions from your `render` prop function to update the selection status of a row:

+- `selectAll`: invoking this will toggle the selection of all rows, either by making all selected or de-selecting all rows
+- `selectRow`: invoking this will toggle the selection of a specific row.
+Takes in a valid row id as an argument

 ### Filtering